-Claims Office (Eligibility, Member Paid Medical or Dental Claim Processing & Travel Pre-Authorization):
+Claims Office (Eligibility, Member Paid Medical Claim Processing & Travel Pre-Authorization):

-Welfare & Pension Administration Service, Inc. (WPAS) PO Box 34840 Seattle, WA 98124-1840 (800) 331-6158 (press option 8) www.fnsbandsd.com
+Welfare & Pension Administration Service, Inc. (WPAS) PO Box 34840 Seattle, WA 98124-1840 (800) 331-6158 www.fnsbandsd.com

 Note: When contacting the Claims Office regarding a payment, please be able to give the claims examiner the member's social security number or member's Participant ID number, name of patient, Health Provider's name and date of service.
 The name and telephone extension of the claims examiner who processed the claim is printed on the Explanation of Benefits.